 While research is still trying to pinpoint the exact cause, I want to focus on what we can do to help mitigate some of the symptoms associated with SAD.

 No one loves talking about depression but I'm going to talk about it.
 It feels horrible.
-For years I was not aware of what this thing was that seemed to take hold of me in the fall and not let go until about March/April when the weather warmed up and days got longer.
+For years I was not aware of what this thing was that seemed to take hold of me in the fall and not let go until about March/April when longer days and warmer weather would bring me back to myself.

 Since Seasonal Affective Disorder doesn't start until after the age of 20, it can easily sneak up without much warning.
 For me, this was the case when I was in my early 20s.
 I was hit square in the face with this beast.
 Though not everyone will experience all of these symptoms, those who suffer from SAD can agree that they're affected by some of these.